NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ZcE0YWqnxemENLyJrjjlAHlFkdwaHB6TzkSi0c289HI.GQmXJsAYcw5de97S6mqOL0yB2UyFEf4DiXEM05vdfdY
 ```

-The ORY Hydra CLI offers a method (`hydra token client`) which performs the
+The ORY Hydra CLI offers a method (`hydra token client`) that performs the
 OAuth2 Client Credentials flow.
-Let's use the newly created client to perform
+The newly created client can be used to perform
 this flow!

-The result will be an OAuth2 access token which we will validate in the next
+The result will be an OAuth2 access token that will be used to validate in the next
 step.

 ### Validate the OAuth2 Access Token